zstyblik/grafana.org/source/blog/temp/temp.md

 <img src="/assets/img/v3/annotation_links.gif">

 ### InfluxDB Policy Selection
-You can now select InfluxDB policy from the query editor.
+You can now select the InfluxDB policy from the query editor.
 <img src="/assets/img/v3/influxdb_policy.png">

 ### Technical Updates & Code Clean Up
 A lot of the work that has gone into Grafana 3.0 are architectural changes to the plugin system to make it more future proof and less brittle.
 The new system is using a cleaner method of Panel inheritance and more robust Angular practices (Isolated scopes).
 A lot of the code base has also been migrated to ES6 and Typescript and in the process gotten some cleanup and refactoring.
 The styling system has seen a massive update and cleanup.
-Grafana 1.x and 2.x was built on a very shaky and old style foundation based on Bootstrap 2.3 followed by a Bootswatch dark theme followed by many custom overrides.
+Grafana 1.x and 2.x were built on a very shaky and old style foundation based on Bootstrap 2.3 followed by a Bootswatch dark theme followed by many custom overrides.
 All off that has been removed and consolidated, and migrated to a custom sass based style foundation.

 #### Alerting
-Thanks to the focus on improving extensibility and addressing technical dept in Grafana 3.0 the alerting feature has been pushed to a future release.
+Thanks to the focus on improving extensibility and addressing technical depth in Grafana 3.0 the alerting feature has been pushed to a future release.
 If this was the main feature you were waiting for I can understand your disappointment.
 We felt that, long term wise, it was more important to make sure that Grafana's code base remains modern and of high quality, and supports good extensibility so as not to suffer too much feature creep.
 We have not forgotten about Alerting and hope to start working on it again soon.

 ### Breaking changes

-Dashboards from v2.6 are be compatible, no manual updates should be necessary.
+Dashboards from v2.6 are compatible, no manual updates should be necessary.

 * Plugin API: The plugin api has changed so if you are using a custom data source (or panel) they need to be updated as well.
 * InfluxDB 0.8: This data source is no longer included in releases, you can still install manually: [github.com/grafana/datasource-plugin-influxdb-08](https://github.com/grafana/datasource-plugin-influxdb-08)